MSA-Argentina/django-bootstrap-markdown/README.md

 Specifications
 --------------

 This has been tested in production in Django 1.6.10 in Python 3.
-This has also been tested in Python 2 and in Django 1.7.7 and 1.8 in development.
+This has also been tested in Python 2 and in Django 1.7.10 and 1.8.4 in development, not yet tested in 1.9.
 If anything happens, please [open an issue](https://github.com/MSA-Argentina/django-bootstrap-markdown/issues) and I'll dig into it.

 Installation
 ------------